-- Step 4: With approval of those two MAT members, complete the application below and submit via email directly to your (two) MAT advocates by the deadline above.
+- Step 4: With approval of those two MAT members, you will receive a password and link to our online application and submit to Cammy Bethea by the deadline above.
 On your application, you'll select which category (from the essay in Step 1) best describes your grant need: Mercy & Justice, Faith & Work or Public Faith.

 - Step 5: Prayerfully await notification.

 Applicants need to know that we’re not just handing out cash.
 Rather, we’re looking to strengthen partnerships, which includes reporting how/where funds are making an impact.
 Our goal is to empower CPC members “on mission” to initiate specific projects whereby the gospel of Christ goes forth in both word and deed.
 As we consider our time, energy, gifts, talents, and possessions, we do so while remembering Jesus, who generously and sacrificially gave up everything for us.
 Therefore, we deeply desire to reflect His sacrificial love through our good stewardship - living and giving for the sake of others.

 Before completing this grant application, each potential applicant should consider:

 - Is it worth the time and money to apply?

 - Is it worth the time and money to report?

 Before completing this application, consider the dollar amount being requested.
 Missional grants should be transformative and redemptive – that is, making possible projects and initiatives that would not otherwise be possible.
 Ask yourself: if the members of our Missional Community each contributed a small amount of money to fund our project, would our costs be covered?
 If the answer is "yes," it may be worth reconsidering whether to apply.
 Conversely, an application that is seeking a large missional grant may genuinely need the funds to go forward.
 And, so, CPC will earnestly weigh the merits of devoting substantial funds.
 Max allowable per missional grant is $10,000.